List of New Avengers story arcs: Search for the Sorcerer Supreme (Issues #48-54)

 Bucky later organizes a meeting with the New Avengers at his home, offering it as a base of operations.
 Iron Fist announces his leave, while Ronin and Ms. Marvel become leader and second-in-command, respectively.
 Immediately thereafter, Spider-Man is convinced to reveal his secret identity to the team once again.
 Dr. Strange then appears in the room, severely wounded, and pleads desperately for their help.
 He reveals to the team that he was attacked by the Hood while looking for Wiccan.
 After learning that the Hood is after the Eye of Agamotto, the team agrees to assist Strange in finding his replacement as Sorcerer Supreme.
 Luke Cage realizes they are being drawn to Daimon Hellstrom.
 However, the Hood reaches him first and attempts to kill him.
 Upon finding the Hood and Hellstrom, the Avengers are attacked by Madame Masque, who is taken out by Spider-Woman.
-Strange confronts Hellstrom, who he thinks is the next wielder of the Eye of Agammato, but Brother Voodoo later appears with it.
+Strange confronts Hellstrom, who he thinks is the next wielder of the Eye of Agamotto, but Brother Voodoo later appears with it.
 Together, they are able to strip the Hood of all his powers and exorcise Dormammu from his body; however, after the battle, Osborn denounces Barton's claim.
 This infuriates him to the point that he plans on killing Osborn.